purposeindustries/intellyo-application-design-system/src/components/card/README.md

 </Card>
 ```

 Use when you have to link in `information`.
+It can be a React Component as well, not just a string.
+Check out the example below.

 ```jsx
 <Card